Table of Contents

 8.5 Resolution by Agreement

 Where appropriate, the Respondent may accept responsibility and agree to sanctions.
 A resolution by agreement shall be documented in writing.
 Such resolutions are final and not appealable.
 If the SCO determines a Resolution by Agreement is appropriate under this Code, the Respondent may voluntarily agree to resolve the conduct matter by acknowledging the violation(s) occurred, accepting any informal resolution or assigned sanctions, and waiving the Conduct Hearing.
-The agreement will be drafted by the SCO and may be accepted by the Respondent within three (3) business days of the agreement offer.
-If not contested within five (5) business days, the formal student conduct process will continue.
+The agreement will be drafted by the SCO and must be accepted by the Respondent within three (3) business days of the agreement offer.
+If not contested within three (3) business days, or the formal student conduct process will continue.

 8.6 Administrative Disposition

-When appropriate, the SCO may issue a written administrative disposition including charges, summary of information considered, determination, sanctions (if any), and rationale.
-The administrative disposition will be issued to the Respondent with five (5) business days of the Conduct Review Meeting.
-Any appeal of the administrative disposition is limited to the grounds set forth in Section 10.3(B).
+An Administrative Disposition constitutes the College's final determination of responsibility unless timely appealed under Section 10.
+When appropriate, the SCO may issue a written Administrative Disposition including charges, summary of information considered, determination, sanctions (if any), and rationale.
+The Administrative Disposition will be issued to the Respondent within five (5) business days of the Conduct Review Meeting.
+Any appeal of the Administrative Disposition is limited to the grounds set forth in Section 10.3(B).

 9. Conduct Hearing Procedures